reald/uv-k5-firmware-custom/README.md

 Notes:
 * Contrary to frequency, modulation and bandwith the ARDF settings (enabled, NumFox, FoxPer) are not stored in the eeprom yet and have to be set every time.
 * The lowest possible frequency of the receiver chip is 18 Mhz.
 So this is NOT usable on 80 m.
+* If ARDF mode is active any TX is disabled.
+However it is recommended to compile with ENABLE_PREVENT_TX=1 to permanently disable TX.

 ## Radio performance